 Build widespread support for basic income

 To sway Congress to pass basic income legislation, we need a majority of activated, engaged constituents pushing their elected officials to support it.
 Without this, we will fail to reach policy.
 The PCE Program is designed to support pilots in building deeply engaged community members towards this goal.
 Pilots also have the opportunity to elevate the voices and stories of everyday people to fuel the narrative change necessary for widespread public support for direct cash policy.
-At its core, basic income challenges strongly held beliefs around deservedness, the definition of our social contract, the false correlation between amount of work and amount of wealth, and the idea that those who live in poverty are there because of their own moral failings and poor choices.
+At its core, basic income challenges strongly held beliefs around deservedness, the definition of our social contract, the idea that we live in a meritocracy and that those who live in poverty are there because of their own poor choices.
 Pilots are a unique opportunity for participants to share their experiences with our current economic system and the impact direct cash has on their lives.
 To learn more about this, read Why All Guaranteed Income is Narrative Work by Insight Center and Mayors for a Guaranteed Income.

 This is the earliest phase of the pilot lifecycle, when an org determines the viability of running a pilot in their community.
 Information gathered during this phase will inform design.